active-interest/seo-ultimate/readme.txt

 == Changelog ==

+= Version 6.0 (June 21, 2011) =
+* Feature: Deeplink Juggernaut's "Destination Type" dropdowns have been replaced with snazzy autocomplete textboxes that let you link to a content item on your blog by typing the first few letters of its title
+* Feature: Deeplink Juggernaut now lets you autolink to categories, tags, post format archives, and custom taxonomy term archives
+* Improvement: The meta description field of the "SEO Settings" post box now indicates search engines use around 140 characters instead of 160, to better reflect current search engine trends
+* Improvement: Improved layout of Meta Robot Tags mass-editors
+* Bugfix: Deeplink Juggernaut's admin page no longer overruns memory limits on sites with lots of content
+* Bugfix: Fixed errors that appeared on Deeplink Juggernaut's admin page when WP_DEBUG mode was enabled
+* Bugfix: Fixed errors generated by Rich Snippet Creator when WP_DEBUG mode was enabled

 = Version 5.9 (June 17, 2011) =
 * Feature: Meta Description Editor now supports default formats for category/tag archives, starting with support for the `{description}` variable.